 Capable of supporting incidents requiring a mass decontamination function.

-Forms part of a local, regional, and national response (through National Resilience)
+Forms part of a local, regional, and national response (through National Resilience) Designed to facilitate the decontamination of up to 300 people per hour.

 Can provide for the simultaneous mass decontamination of ambulant casualties and be adapted to facilitate non-ambulant casualties.